 Medically reviewed by Drugs.com.
 Last updated on Mar 5, 2023.

 What are leg exercises for an ACL injury?

 You will learn leg exercises during physical therapy (PT) to help you recover from an ACL injury.
 You will need to exercise several parts of your leg to build strength and flexibility evenly.
 If you work one area too much, you may injure your knee because the opposite side will be weaker.
-Your physical therapist will tell you which exercises to do.
-He will also tell you how often to do them.
-You may start by doing the exercises with your therapist and then continue to do them at home.
+Your PT provider will tell you which exercises to do.
+He or she will also tell you how often to do them.
+You may start by doing the exercises with your provider and then continue to do them at home.

 What safety precautions do I need to take?

 - Warm up before you do the exercises.
 Walk or ride a stationary bike for 5 or 10 minutes to warm your muscles.